observing/pre-commit/README.md

 # pre-commit

 A simple `pre-commit` hook installer for `git`.
-This will make sure that your test suite passes before you can commit your changes.
+This will ensure that your test suite passes before you can commit your changes.
 In addition to running your `npm test` it also has the option to run custom scripts that you have specified in your `package.json`.

 ### Installation

-It's adviced to install this module as `devDependency` in your `package.json` file so it doesn't get installed on production servers.
+It's advised to install this module as `devDependency` in your `package.json` file so it doesn't get installed on production servers.
 Run:

 ```
-npm install pre-commit --save-dev
+npm install --save-dev pre-commit
 ```

 To install it as `devDependency`.
+When this module is installed it will override the existing `pre-commit` file in your `.git/hooks` folder.
+Existing `pre-commit` hooks will be backed up.

 ### Configuration